-- 4. In light of the continuing conditions of homelessness within the city, which have been further exacerbated by the recent fire emergency and substantial loss of residential units, staff is recommending that the Council maintain the proclamation in full force and effect at this time.
-If approved, this will be the twenty-seventh extension. - 5.
+- 4. In light of the continuing conditions of homelessness within the city, which were exacerbated by the 2017 fire emergency and substantial loss of residential units, and now further exacerbated by the COVID-19 public health emergency, staff is recommending that the Council maintain the proclamation in full force and effect at this time.
+If approved, this will be the forty-fourth extension. - 5.
 The City is engaged in a range of efforts to address homelessness as part of Council's Housing First Strategy.
-These include investing in evidenced-based solutions such as housing-focused shelter at the Samuel L. Jones Hall Homeless Shelter, street outreach through the Homeless Outreach Services Team (HOST), and resources for short and long-term rental assistance (rapid re-housing and permanent supportive housing) with case management support.
-The City also launched the Homeless Encampment Cleanup Pilot Program, the goal of which is to address the health, safety, and shelter needs of persons living in encampments, as well as to mitigate impacts to the surrounding communities.
+These include investing in evidenced-based solutions such as housing-focused shelter at the Samuel L. Jones Hall Homeless Shelter and Family Support Center, street outreach through the Homeless Outreach Services Team (HOST), expanded services at the Homeless Services Center, and resources for housing assistance, tenant assistance, and landlord incentives and risk mitigation through the creation of a Housing First Fund.
+The City also launched the Homeless Encampment Assistance Pilot Program, a multi-disciplinary team focused on a compassionate approach to addressing the health, safety and shelter needs of persons living in encampments, as well as to mitigate the impacts to surrounding communities. - 6.
+The declarations provide the City with greater flexibility to address the homeless crisis by waiving certain health, safety, and zoning restrictions for the use of public property (declaration of shelter crisis) or private property (declaration of local homeless emergency) to create additional shelter for persons experiencing homelessness.
+For example, the City has increased shelter bed capacity at the Samuel L. Jones Hall Homeless Shelter and expanded services at the Homeless Services Center without going through a formal process to modify the conditional use permits for these facilities as well as allowed for the provision of services on private property through the Community Homeless Assistance Program (CHAP).
+The additional flexibility provided by the declaration will be particularly critical as we seek to address the needs of persons experiencing homelessness during the current public health emergency.